August Sternickel: Execution

-During the last few days before his execution, Sternickel wrote his memoir, not allowing to be disturbed while doing so.
-In a 1930 report from The Monthly Magazine for Criminal Psychology and Law Reform, the reported claimed that after he had taken a bath, August dressed himself in a nice suit and later gave a funny speech to the crowd which had gathered.
-On July 30, 1913, he was beheaded by executioner Lorenz Schwietz at Frankfurt an der Oder.
+During the last few days before his execution, Sternickel wrote his memoir, not allowing himself to be disturbed while doing so.
+In a 1930 report from The Monthly Magazine for Criminal Psychology and Law Reform, the report claimed that after he had taken a bath, August dressed himself in a nice suit and later gave a funny speech to the crowd which had gathered.
+On 30 July 1913, he was beheaded by executioner Lorenz Schwietz at Frankfurt an der Oder.